 Employees of Investors

 An employee of an investor may also apply for an E-2 visa.
 The employee must be from the same country as the employer-investor, and be working as a high-level manager or “specialized knowledge employee.”
 In order to be eligible for this visa, however, the business must employ other U.S. workers in addition to the prospective employee applicant.

 The E-2 visa for both investors and employees of investors is a nonimmigrant visa, meaning that is does not create a path to permanent residence (“green card”) or U.S. citizenship.
 The E-2 visa duration is dependent upon the treaty with the home country, but can generally be renewed.

-Aretz & Chisholm Immigration can work with you if you are thinking of investing or have invested in a U.S. business.
-Contact Aretz & Chisholm Immigration today to set up a consultation to discuss the specifics of your business interests and future plans.
+Aretz & Company Immigration can work with you if you are thinking of investing or have invested in a U.S. business.
+Contact Aretz & Company Immigration today to set up a consultation to discuss the specifics of your business interests and future plans.